createdbymp/splunk_on_aws/README.md

 ![sg](https://github.com/createdbymp/splunk/assets/87043765/079832ad-57e1-4c38-92b8-c3f772bdc91b)

  5. In this demonstration we will be using the Amazon Linux AMI for our EC2 instance.
+For more information on EC2 AMis following this [link.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
 Depending on how much data you intend to ingest into your EC2 instance determines your Instance Type.
 For this demonstration we will be using the '**t2.xlarge**' Instance Type.
 Make sure to create a key pair.
 You will need this in order SSH into the server.
 It is highly recommended.
-For more information on EC2 key pairs follow this [link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html). **Beware!
+For more information on EC2 key pairs follow this [link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+Edit 'Network Settings' to select the existing Security Group and VPC you previously created and select a public subnet for your EC2 instance.

+**Beware!
 Running your EC2 instance does cost money**.
 Unless you use the free tier.
-For more information on EC2 AMis following this [link.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)

 ![ec2](https://github.com/createdbymp/splunk/assets/87043765/d2c04039-2cc6-40fd-ba79-8e36248317fa)